Grade Level

 If you are a middle or high school teacher looking to launch a renewable energy project or course, this academy will set you up for success.
 The REcharge Academy is a week-long, in-person educator training workshop about renewable energy.
 Scholarships for teachers for enrollment and travel are available; contact us to see if you are eligible.

-Renewable Energy Jobs Card Game
+Cover Image for Renewable Energy Jobs Card Game

 Source: Mystic Aquarium & National Renewable Energy Laboratory (NREL)